aliyun/terraform-provider-alicloud/website/docs/d/vod_domains.html.markdown

 * `names` - A list of Domain names.
 * `domains` - A list of Vod Domains.
 Each element contains the following attributes:
-  * `gmt_created` - The time when the domain name for CDN was added.
+  * `gmt_created` - The time when the domain name for CDN was addedintranet.
 The time follows the ISO 8601 standard in the yyyy-MM-ddTHH:mm:ssZ format.
 The time is displayed in UTC.
   * `gmt_modified` - The last time when the domain name for CDN was modified.
 The time follows the ISO 8601 standard in the yyyy-MM-ddTHH:mm:ssZ format.
 The time is displayed in UTC.
   * `cname` - The CNAME that is assigned to the domain name for CDN.
 You must add a CNAME record in the system of your Domain Name System (DNS) service provider to map the domain name for CDN to the CNAME.
   * `description` - The description of the domain name for CDN.